TDCOSMO XXII: Triaxiality and projection effects in time-delay cosmography: Introduction

-This paper is organized as follow: Section~\ref{sec:theory} discusses the theoretical basis including lensing basics, projection formalism, and kinematics modeling.
+This paper is organized as follows.
+Section~\ref{sec:theory} discusses the theoretical basis including lensing basics, projection formalism, and kinematics modeling.
 Section~\ref{sec:sample_construction} discusses our lens sample construction.
-Section~\ref{sec:proj_effect_lensing} shows the projection and selection effect in the lensing observables of a triaxial catalog of ETGs from the IllustrisTNG-100 simulation.
-In Section~\ref{sec:kinematics_results}, we first generate mock kinematics data using axisymmetric JAM for a synthetic axisymmetric lens sample we constructed in Section \ref{sec:sample_construction}.
-Then we discuss the selection effect for axisymmetric systems.
-We compare the kinematics model assumptions by estimating their relative biases in the kinematics recovery.
+Section~\ref{sec:proj_effect_lensing} shows the projection and selection effect in the lensing observables of a triaxial catalog of ETGs from the TNG100 simulation.
+In Section~\ref{sec:kinematics_results}, we describe how we generated mock kinematics data using axisymmetric JAM for a synthetic axisymmetric lens sample presented in Section \ref{sec:sample_construction}.
+Then, we discuss the selection effect for axisymmetric systems.
+We also compare the kinematics model assumptions by estimating their relative biases in the kinematics recovery.
 In Section \ref{sec:triaxiality_kinematics}, we discuss the effect of triaxiality in the kinematics recovery of ETG using axisymmetric JAM.
-We conclude in Section~\ref{sec:conclusion}.

-Throughout this work, we assume a flat $\Lambda$CDM cosmology with $H_0 = 70 \mathrm{km/Mpc/s}$, where required.
+We present our conclusions in Section~\ref{sec:conclusion}.
+Throughout this work, we assume a flat $\Lambda$CDM cosmology with $H_0 = 70$ km s$^{-1}$ Mpc$^{-1}$, where required.
 We note that this arbitrary choice does not affect any of our conclusions regarding the selection function and quantitative correction terms.